duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     - **No**?
 Click "**Sign In**", then enter your details and click "**Sign In**".
 3. Click "**Fork**", near the top-right corner.
 4. Wait while the repo forks...
 5. You should see a page that looks nearly identical to the Goodie repo home page.
-The URL should be different though, it should look like "**https://github.com/\<your user name\>/zeroclickinfo-goodie**".
+The URL should be different though, it should look like "**https://github.com/yourGitHubUsername/zeroclickinfo-goodie**".
 This is the URL for your personal copy of the DuckDuckHack Goodie code.
 6. **Keep this URL handy, we'll be using it in a minute!**